divsoo1/Deep-Learning-Model-Compression/README.md

 ## Project Findings

 Explore the `findings` folder to view accuracy and loss plots for the trained and fine-tuned models.
-For a more comprehensive and detailed report on the project, please refer to the project report inside the repo.
+For a more comprehensive and detailed report on the project, please refer to the project `Model Compression Evaulation`.

 ## References